termbox/termbox2/README.md

 # termbox2

+termbox2 is a terminal rendering library for creating TUIs.
+It is a [suckless](https://suckless.org) alternative to the ubiquitous [ncurses](https://invisible-island.net/ncurses/) library.
+It ships with built-in support for popular terminals and can also fallback to terminfo if present.
-termbox2 is a terminal rendering library that retains the [suckless][0] spirit of the original [termbox][1] (simple API, no dependencies beyond libc) and adds some improvements (strict error checking, more efficient escape sequence parsing, code gen for built-in escape sequences, opt-in support for 32-bit color, extended grapheme clusters, test suite). termbox2 is organized as a single file header library, though it is possible to compile it as a stand-alone shared or static library.
+Compared to the [original termbox](https://github.com/termbox/termbox), it retains a simple API and no dependencies beyond libc, and adds stricter error checking, more efficient escape sequence parsing, opt-in support for 32-bit color, extended grapheme clusters, code gen for built-in escape sequences, a test suite, and more.

+termbox2 is organized as a single file header library, though it is possible to compile it as a stand-alone shared or static library.

 ![keyboard demo](demo/keyboard.gif)